 Thank you for your interest in becoming a Fire Cadet for the Austin Fire Department.
-You can learn more about our process by visiting JoinAFD.com.
-To determine whether you are qualified to apply, please review our minimum qualifications and our disqualification information.
+You can learn more about us at JoinAFD.com.

 The Fire Marshal's Office is responsible for the protection of life and property through code enforcement, plans review, fire inspections, and fire cause determination.